 With glazing or scumbling you might start with yellow, then apply a thin glaze of blue over the top.
 Or you can start with blue and paint yellow over the top.

 This technique doesn’t lend itself to the smooth, consistent green that mixing on the palette first does, but it can lead to beautiful subtle changes.
 Take a look at the following examples for some ideas:

 3. Optical mixing

 A third option is optical mixing, where you apply the paint in separate strokes and the eye perceives it as green.

 Below are some examples: on the left, I used both hands and applied the blue and yellow paint at the same time.
 On the right, I applied one color first, then the other.

 4. Mixing on the support (wet-into-wet)

 Wet-into-wet is essentially the technique of mixing a color directly on the support.
-This can be tricky with acrylics since they dry fast, but there are ways around that, as discussed in my previous article on keeping acrylic paints wet.
+This can be tricky with acrylics since they dry fast, but there are ways around that (see my previous article on keeping acrylic paints wet).